kentyucra/data_engineering_course_lab1/README.md

-# Data Engineering Lifecycle Lab on Your Own Server
+# Data Engineering Lifecycle Lab with Local Docker

-This guide explains how to run the full local data engineering lab on a Mac mini, laptop, or server.
+This guide explains how to run the full local data engineering lab on any machine with Docker running locally.

 The project demonstrates a realistic data flow: